-The tables below reflect the amount of compensation that would become payable to each of the named executive officer's under existing plans and arrangements if the named executives officer's employment had terminated on April 30, 2009 (pursuant to their employment agreements then in effect), given the named executive officer's compensation and service levels as of such date and, if applicable, based on the Company's closing stock price on that date.
+The tables below reflect the amount of compensation that would become payable to each of the named executive officers under existing plans and arrangements if that named executives officer's employment had terminated on April 30, 2012 (pursuant to his/her employment agreement then in effect), given the named executive officer's compensation and service levels as of such date and, if applicable, based on the Company's closing stock price on that date.
+(With respect to Mr. DiGregorio, however, the table below reflects the amounts actually received by Mr. DiGregorio pursuant to the terms of his Separation Agreement.)
 These benefits are in addition to benefits available prior to the occurrence of any termination of employment, including benefits under then-exercisable stock options, benefits generally available to salaried employees, such as distributions under the Company's 401(k) plan and pension plan, and previously accrued and vested benefits under the Company's nonqualified deferred compensation plans, as described in the tables above.
-In addition, in connection with any actual termination of employment, the Company may determine to enter into an agreement or to establish an arrangement providing additional benefits or amounts, or altering the terms of benefits described below, as the Compensation and Personnel Committee determines appropriate.
+In addition, in connection with any actual termination of employment, the Company may determine to enter into an agreement or to establish an arrangement providing additional benefits or amounts, or altering the terms of benefits described below, as the Committee determines appropriate.
 The actual amounts that would be paid upon a named executive officer's termination of employment can be determined only at the time of such named executive officer's separation from the Company.
 Due to the number of factors that affect the nature and amount of any benefits provided upon the events discussed below, any actual amounts paid or distributed may be higher or lower than reported below.
 Factors that could affect these amounts include the timing during the year of any such event, the Company's stock price and the named executive officer's age.
-Changes in severance and change in control arrangements that took place after the end of the fiscal year are described below but are not reflected in the tables below.
-Ms. Durra is not eligible for severance or change in control benefits.
+Ms. Dutra and Mr. Mulrooney are not eligible for severance or change in control benefits.